-The Countdown To Camp Begins… Preparing Emotionally for the Summer.
+The Countdown to Camp Begins… Preparing Emotionally For the Summer

-As most of us look outside our windows and wish for the sunshine and warm weather, it is hard to imagine that in just four months we will actually be in Mukwonago basking in the sun and enjoying all the activities camp has to offer.
+As most of us look outside our windows and wish for the sunshine and warm weather, it is hard to imagine that in less than four months we will actually be in Mukwonago basking in the sun and enjoying all the activities camp has to offer.
 While there is still a lot of time left for packing, filling out forms, getting a physical, etc, it is never to early to start the emotional preparation for going away to camp.
 As we move towards spring and the end of another academic year, thoughts about summer start to solidify and campers and parents (new and returning) are starting to experience a range of emotions.
 Hopefully the predominant feelings are those of anticipation and excitement, but it’s also natural to be apprehensive and nervous.
 While it may be challenging to deal with these often conflicting emotions, we are here as a resource and hope to provide you with some tips for how to deal with these emotions and set your child up for a successful summer.

 Whether your child is a new camper or a returning camper, here is a list of some things to do with your camper in the next few months to get them more comfortable with going away from home and addressing some of the anxious feelings: